ngrx-utils/ngrx-utils/README.md

 * Only provide `@Select` and `ofAction` pipeable operator.
 We really feel that `@Store`, `createReducer` and `@Action` from ngrx-actions increase much more boilerplate when using it in our app.

-* No provide deep nested prop API with Select decorator.
-Typescript cannot infer correct type in future decorator support.
+* No provide string based select with Select decorator, use `@Pluck` instead.
+Because you can use pipeable operator with `@Select` and it still has correct type inference inside: `@Select(getState, map(a /* 'a' has correct type infer */ => a.b))`

-* Better type inference with ofAction pipeable operator.
+* Better type inference with ofAction pipeable operator and use instanceof to filter action instead of call `new Action().type`.
+You won't have to use type cast.

 See [changelog](CHANGELOG.md) for latest changes.